AlwaysBCoding/poketools/NOTES.md

 ## TODO
   - figure out the right calcs for earthquake / spread moves
   - figure out the right calcs for assurance/avalanche power up moves
-  - add stat boosts to the battlestate calc screen
   - add critical hits to the battlestate calc screen

   - allow renaming of teams